 At implementation, Pontoon managed just two labour categories for this client however as the scope of the program grew to include additional full lifecycle IT, non-IT, clinical, call centre, distribution centres, payrolling business units, the MSP program needed to evolve from transactional to a more strategic and consultative approach.
 Our team provided clear change management processes to support the quickly growing company and additional business units to solve for the complexity of increasing labour categories and skillsets.

 The team went through an impressive rebranding exercise that included relaunching the program and educating hiring teams on contingent hiring processes.
 We expanded our relationship with procurement, senior leadership, and stakeholders.
-We worked with the procurement sourcing partners to help them develop their category strategies and areas of focus, as well as participate with them in RFPs which recently lead to a solution for Home Health Care nurses, and advised them on their enterprise cost savings initiative.
+We worked with the procurement sourcing partners to help them develop their category strategies and areas of focus and participate with them in RFPs, which recently led to a solution for Home Health Care nurses and advised them on their enterprise cost savings initiative.

-By consistently building the stakeholder engagement our team has been able to gain extensive knowledge of the business landscape in order to consult on their behaviours, policies, and drivers around contingent hiring.
-We have become deeply entrenched in the clients business and operations which has allowed us to provide expert knowledge of the talent, job and skills landscape and offer significant value as a trusted advisor to the client.
+By consistently building the stakeholder engagement, our team has gained extensive knowledge of the business landscape to consult on their behaviours, policies, and drivers around contingent hiring.
+We have become deeply entrenched in the clients business and operations, which has allowed us to provide expert knowledge of the talent, job and skills landscape and offer significant value as a trusted advisor to the client.

-There are been several instances where new skill sets have been brought in to the program as the client invests in a new good or service.
-These skills, such as home health nurses, for instance, require very different processes to onboard and employ versus traditional MSP labour categories.
-Our team worked with the existing technology to create complex workflows, new naming conventions and invoicing automation, all while keeping the technology interface simple for the end-users.
+There have been several instances where new skill sets have been brought in to the program as the client invests in a new good or service.
+For instance, these skills, such as home health nurses, require very different processes to onboard and employ versus traditional MSP labour categories.
+Our team worked with the existing technology to create complex workflows, new naming conventions and invoicing automation while keeping the technology interface simple for the end-users.